Northampton High School (Massachusetts): Theater program

 Northampton High's theater program was under the direction of Stephen Eldredge from his hire in 2005 until his departure in 2022.
 The theater program is now under the direction of David Grout.
 Eldredge has acted, directed and taught theater in New York, San Francisco and New England for over 30 years.

 Within the school is a 709-seat proscenium theater.
 A black box theater was added in 2012, providing an alternative performing, with room for 75 audience members.
 There is also a small theater which seats 90; it is used primarily for the school's chorus, chamber choir, and the a cappella group The Northamptones.
 The seats were salvaged from Pleasant Street Theater, a defunct movie theater in downtown Northampton.
 In the spring, senior students are given the opportunity to produce, direct, and put up a show of their own in the Black Box.
 The theater program is also run by a well sized theater tech program, also previously directed by Steve Eldredge and now directed by David Grout.

 Athletics

 Athletics include varsity teams in football, soccer, swimming, baseball, basketball, lacrosse, wrestling, track and field, cross country, field hockey, fencing, skiing, crew, and ultimate frisbee.

 Robotics

-The school is home to the Northampton Devilbots, FIRST Robotics Competition (FRC) Team 4097, a regionally ranked team.
+The school was home to the Northampton Devilbots, FIRST Robotics Competition (FRC) Team 4097, a regionally ranked team.
 The team was previously conjoined with a nearby school, Smith Vocational and Agricultural High School, however the team split from Smith Vocational and Agricultural High school in 2018.